For several months I’ve been treying to find my way to embedded Linux programming.

 do few things:

 rpi-dt-linux locally.
-This will download latest snapshot of
+This will download the latest snapshot of

 rpi-dt-linux and other dependencies like